mrshareware/MojaveSpringsAdv/README.md

 # Mojave Springs Adventure
-In this beginner's text adventure game, you'll embark on an old-time journey, navigating the treacherous Mojave Desert, gathering essential supplies to find water and conquer the caverns, and ultimately making your way to the ghost town of Mojave Springs.
+In this beginner's text adventure game you'll embark on an old-time journey, navigating the treacherous Mojave Desert, gathering essential supplies to find water and conquer the caverns, and ultimately making your way to the ghost town of Mojave Springs.
 Code is placed in the public domain.

 ## Authors